Thursday night, 88°F

 I could go into all of the reasons I love this band, but recently I read a 2013 essay by Leigh Kolb where she said it so well that I’d rather just link to her words.
 In short, Pearl Jam has always warmed the cockles of my feminist, pro-choice heart and allowed women in as fans rather than expecting them to assume the degrading position of tag-along sex objects.
 Especially coming in on the heels of the ’80s where sexist posturing ran rampant throughout rock ‘n’ roll, Pearl Jam’s inclusiveness was exhilarating.

 When I originally wrote a novel about Clive and Becca (whose story was actually inspired by Of the Girl), something magical happened.
 Clive’s sister Ellie showed up at their Presque Isle bungalow and summarily stole the show.
 She arrived fully formed as a Pearl Jam fan with a breathtaking dedication to the band.
 She was so much fun that I ended up awarding her the lead role.
-As a character, she’s been very good to me, bringing enough mischief to keep the story going and enough raw honesty that I couldn’t help but root for her even when she was wrong.
+As a character, she’s been very good to me, bringing enough mischief to keep the story rolling and enough raw honesty that I couldn’t help but root for her even when she was wrong.
 Saint Wozniak didn’t come in far behind her, with his dog named Tremor Christ and the first stanza of Whipping tattooed on his shoulder blade.
 These two aren’t characterized by their obsession with the band alone, but it does lead, one way or another, to some of the predicaments they find themselves in.

 There are a lot of Pearl Jam references in the story, but I chose not to worry whether each potential reader would get every single one.
 Deleting them would have denuded much of the story’s emotional landscape.
 It took a leap of faith for me to let this story be what it authentically is: a love triangle between Pearl Jam fans.
 I know full well that I could have pulled the heart out of State of Love & Trust to meet some ideal of “mainstream fiction.”
-I made a deliberate choice not to do that.
+I made a deliberate choice to not to do that.

 You don’t have to be a Pearl Jam fan at all to enjoy this novel but, fan or not, if there are references you don’t get I invite you to ask me.
 I didn’t try to write “something for everyone” because that would have resulted in nothing for anyone.
 And what fun is that?